 If you’re too intimidated to make these cards for a formal celebration, try using a family dinner as an excuse for doing a “dry run”.

 In my experience, goals are easiest to achieve when you see them every day.
 And goals are easiest to display when they’re beautifully written out!

-I made this card for a friend who was feeling a little down about quarantine.
+I made this card for a friend who was feeling a little down about the COVID quarantine.
 However, you could modify the concept to fit any occasion.

 This ampersand gives you a great opportunity for calligraphy practice, and it makes a stellar gift!